 This is all rather complicated.
 But basically it comes down to whether the tips are considered to have been paid by the employer (controlled tips) or whether they are considered to have been paid by the client (direct tips).
-In the latter case, the policy on how tips are shared must be designed by the employees, not by the employer.
+In the latter case, you will need a House Tipping Policy that defines how tips are shared; this policy must be designed by the employees, not by the employer.